The fourth largest university in the Philadelphia region.

 1983 - West Chester University of Pennsylvania

-In 2014, WCU students contributed over 800,000 hours of volunteer and community service to more than 200 non-profit and governmental agencies.
+In 2015-16, WCU students contributed more than 900,000 hours of volunteer and community service to 200+ non-profit and governmental agencies.

 More than 225 student clubs and organizations.

-WCU sponsors the largest varsity program in NCAA Division II with 24 intercollegiate men's and women's sports.
+WCU sponsors one of the largest varsity programs in NCAA Division II with 24 intercollegiate men’s and women’s sports.

-13 undergraduate residence facilities located in North and South campus and offering suite-style, apartments, and traditional style living.
+13 undergraduate residence facilities located on North and South campus offer a choice of suite-style, apartments, and traditional-style living.

-Approximately 93% of the University's freshman live on campus.
+Approximately 93% of the University’s freshmen live on campus.

 The academic quad is listed on the National Register of Historic Places.
 The buildings included in this historic district are Philips Memorial Building, Ruby Jones Hall, Recitation Hall and the Old Library.